ActiveCampaign Vs GetResponse: Helping You Pick The Best Software

 - You want the ability to leverage landing pages, sales funnels, and webinars.

-All in all, I think that GetResponse is a simpler option.
+All in all, I think that GetResponse is easy to use and an overall simpler option.

 Simply for the fact that they have a little less automation compared to ActiveCampaign.